wso2/docs-choreo-dev/en/docs/develop-components/develop-an-external-consumer.md

 ## Step 2: Manage authentication for the external consumer

-You can configure the external consumer to work with the Choreo built-in identity provider, Asgardeo, or any external identity provider that supports OIDC/OAuth2.0.
+You can configure the external consumer to work with the Choreo built-in identity provider or any external identity provider that supports OIDC/OAuth2.0.

 Click the respective tab for details depending on the identity provider you want to configure: